top of page

 The noun 'esophagus' has a distinctive etymology rooted in ancient Greek.
 It originates from the Greek word 'oïsophagos,' which is a combination of two terms: 'oïs,' meaning 'food,' and 'phagein,' meaning 'to eat.'
 This etymology reflects the primary function of the esophagus, which is to transport food from the throat to the stomach, facilitating the process of eating and digestion.
 The word 'esophagus' has maintained its Greek origins, and its etymology aptly encapsulates its role in the human body's digestive system, emphasizing its connection to the consumption and passage of food.

-Quiz: Find the meaning of the noun esophagus:
+Find the correct meaning of the noun esophagus:

 Try Again!